einbahnstrasse/MTEC1003-slides/_slides/python.conditionals.tutorial.v01.md

 ## Statement

-the same way we _assign_ a variable.
+the same way that we _assign_ a variable.
 Here's a statement that does just that:

 <pre><code class="javascript" data-trim data-noescape> var x = "I'm a string and now I equal variable x!";</code></pre>